-When the University of Colorado School of Dental Medicine (UC SDM) found the latency of its newly installed virtual
+When the University of Colorado School of Dental Medicine (UC SDM) found the latency of its newly installed virtual application environment unacceptable, its IT team decided flash was called for and looked into whether it required an all-flash or hybrid array.

 The school uses Axium accounting and project management software for most of its records.
 Jaymil Patel, UC SDM's director of IT, said he virtualizes Axium with Citrix System Inc.'s XenApp running on XenServer.